NAME, PURPOSE, HEADQUARTERS, AND SCOPE

 Commercial gallery curators and directors and modern and contemporary art dealers may not join CIMAM, as they do not meet the general criteria established in the ICOM articles of association.

-Members of boards of directors, foundation boards, collectors and other consultative bodies of a museum can only join CIMAM as contributing members unless they are working professionally in the field of modern and contemporary art museums
+Members of boards of directors, foundation boards, collectors and other consultative bodies of a museum can only join CIMAM as Patrons unless they are working professionally in the field of modern and contemporary art museums.

 - Applications may be submitted at any time.
 The CIMAM Board evaluates each request separately, and all individual and institutional applications submitted are subject to final approval by the CIMAM Board.